open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/streaming-kafka.md

 import LicenseTrialAdmonition from '../../../enterprise-opa/_license-trial-admonition.md';

-Enterprise OPA has the capability to ingest data from Kafka topics and use it in policy evaluation.
+EOPA has the capability to ingest data from Kafka topics and use it in policy evaluation.
-This can be useful to keep a dataset that is frequently updated fresh in Enterprise OPA.
+This can be useful to keep a dataset that is frequently updated fresh in EOPA.

 ## Overview

-In this tutorial we'll be walking through how to use Enterprise OPA's Kafka integration.
+In this tutorial we'll be walking through how to use EOPA's Kafka integration.
 To demo the Kafka functionality, we'll need to complete the following:

-- Run Kafka broker and Enterprise OPA locally in some containers
+- Run Kafka broker and EOPA locally in some containers
 - Publish some data on the Kafka topic
-- Query the data which was streamed to Enterprise OPA
+- Query the data which was streamed to EOPA

-## Running the Kafka and Enterprise OPA using Docker Compose
+## Running the Kafka and EOPA using Docker Compose

-Enterprise OPA requires a Kafka cluster to test the Kafka integration.
+EOPA requires a Kafka cluster to test the Kafka integration.
 For this tutorial, we'll run a local containerized test "cluster", using the Confluent images for Kafka and Zookeeper.

 :::note